-Evidence of your review, annotation and inclusion of constructive feedback is expected on each piece of evidence.
+Evidence of the Training Officer's review, annotation and inclusion of constructive feedback is expected on each piece of evidence.
 The use of feedback is very important, and improvement should be seen throughout the portfolio in response to the feedback given.
-An example of good evidence would be where a candidate undertakes a task, receives constructive feedback from you, responds to this, and progress can be seen in the final version of the piece of evidence.
-Evidence of this feedback loop demonstrates a good relationship between you and the candidate and is useful to the verifier in assessing the quality of the training experience.
+An example of good evidence would be where a candidate undertakes a task, receives constructive feedback from the Training Officer, responds to this, and progress can be seen in the final version of the piece of evidence.
+Evidence of this feedback loop demonstrates a good relationship between the trainer and candidate, and is useful to you as the verifier in assessing the quality of the training experience.
+This feedback should be obvious to you in all pieces of evidence submitted in the portfolio.